basant-elsobky/CrudSystem/README.md

 5-Download Products:Click on the "Download" button to export products from the database in any format.

-Contributing
+# Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+1-Fork the repository.

-Create a new branch (git checkout -b feature/new-feature).
+2-Create a new branch (git checkout -b feature/new-feature).
 Make your changes.

-Commit your changes (git commit -am 'Add new feature').
+3-Commit your changes (git commit -am 'Add new feature').

-Push to the branch (git push origin feature/new-feature).
+4-Push to the branch (git push origin feature/new-feature).

-Create a new Pull Request.
+5-Create a new Pull Request.